 Recompile NGINX from source and use a private build with OpenSSL 1.0.2 or later

 The NGINX sources support OpenSSL 1.0.2 and later, so another option is to recompile NGINX from source and link against a private OpenSSL build by including the

 We recommend this only as a temporary solution, however.
 You are taking on the burden of monitoring OpenSSL for updates, and recompiling it every time an important security update is issued.
 If you obtain NGINX from your OS vendor’s repo or from the official NGINX repo, rather than from a precompiled binary distribution, then recompiling NGINX from source on every update is an additional workload.

 Run NGINX or NGINX Plus in a container

 For some deployments you can put your NGINX or NGINX Plus web server inside a container that is based on an OS that provides OpenSSL 1.0.2 or later.
 This does not require a full operating system upgrade, but is a sensible option only if you’re already running Docker or another container for your production servers – it’s probably too disruptive if you’re not familiar with containers.

-If your site supports HTTP/2, most visitors will fall back to encrypted (TLS) HTTP/1 when they update their browser to a recent version (or it’s auto‑updated for them).
+If your site supports HTTP/2 and you are using an older version of OpenSSL with NGINX, most visitors will fall back to encrypted (TLS) HTTP/1 when they update their browser to a recent version (or it’s auto‑updated for them).
 Your options for restoring HTTP/2 support for these users are limited to those described above.